 Transport for Wales

 Once we have achieved devolution of all rail services, we will task Transport for Wales with creating an all-Wales rail network, connecting the north with the south and enabling rail traffic between the major centres of population.
-This core network will include:
+This core network would include:

 - The north and south Wales main lines.